UNdot33K/ScriptKiddie_AV/README.md

-SC_AV is a simple FIM-RIM (File Integrity Monitoring - Registry Integrity Monitoring) and as such, it can be an effective 'tool', (or more precisely a batch file script), which automates checks for file integrity issues and can be used alongside with any antivirus, as a system protection enhancement.
+SC_AV is a simple FIM-RIM (File Integrity Monitoring - Registry Integrity Monitoring) and as such, it can be an effective tool, (or more precisely a batch file script), which automates checks for file integrity issues and can be used alongside with any antivirus, as a system protection enhancement.